SalCacciatore/yardage_predictor/README.md

 * play_by_play_model.pkl -- backwards-looking model that predicts yardage on the play-py-play level

-* in_season_model.pkl -- forwards-looking model that takes 3-6 games of data for a receiver and predicts there yardage total for the following game.
+* in_season_model.pkl -- forwards-looking model that takes 3-6 games of data for a receiver and predicts their yardage total for the following game.